aws-samples/aws-transfer-family-portal/README.md

 ## Deleting the Application
 If you'd like to remove the application from your environment, almost all of the components will be removed by deleting the stack in CloudFormation.
 There are just a couple of manual steps that need to be run in order for the delete to execute cleanly.

    1. Navigate to the ECS console and select the FiletransferAdminPortal cluster.
-Select the single service, and click `Edit service`.
+Select the single service, and click `Update service`.
 Change `Desired tasks` from 1 to 0.

    2. Navagite to the Elastic Container Repository (ECR) console, and select the FiletransferAdminPortal repository.
 Delete all images in the repo.